TheBestTvarynka/tbt/content/posts/debugging-with-api-monitor/index.md

 And of course, the full `imgur-api-dll` code you can find here: [@TheBestTvarynka/trash-code/@c42f4d80/debugging-with-api-monitor/imgur-api-dll](https://github.com/TheBestTvarynka/trash-code/tree/c42f4d809849e9475e0d3fb72afbc2d0d18b6732/debugging-with-api-monitor/imgur-api-dll).
 When you build this crate, you'll find the `imgur_api.dll` file in the `target/debug/` directory.

 Good.
-And the last part is a C++ code that loads our dll and calls it's functions.
-Before it we need to generate the `.h` file with out structures and functions.
+And the last part is a C++ code that loads our dll and calls its functions.
+Before it, we need to generate the `.h` file with our structures and functions.
 Sure, with such a small example, we can do it manually.
 But I wanna show you an easier way: I'll use the [`cbindgen`](https://github.com/mozilla/cbindgen).
 Run the following command in the terminal from the `imgur-api-dll` crate location:

 ```bash
 cbindgen --crate imgur-api-dll --output imgur_api.h
 ```

-As the result, you'll get the `imgur_api.h` file ready for using in the C++ project.
-I'll need the functions types, so I added them manually:
+As a result, you'll get the `imgur_api.h` file ready for use in the C++ project.
+I'll need the types of functions, so I add them manually:

 ```c++
 typedef void* (ImgurInitClientFn)(const char*, const char*);